CerbyFi

 👤 Creating an account

-An account gives you a persistent watchlist and access to the portfolio feature.
+An account gives you a persistent watchlist, access to the portfolio feature, and the ability to view AI Analysis reports.

 • 1Click Register in the top-right corner.

 • 3Click Create account.
-You are logged in immediately.
+You are logged in immediately and a verification email is sent to your address.

 To sign back in later, click Sign in and enter your email and password.
-You stay signed in for 30 days.
+You stay signed in for 24 hours; after that you will be prompted to sign in again.

 Tip: Your password is stored securely using bcrypt hashing.
 CerbyFi never stores your plain-text password.